-- North Worcestershire attended the largest percentage of grade 1's within the target (82.6%) followed by South Worcestershire (79.8%) in June 2022. - Median response times for grade 1's has remained consistent across the LPA's.
+- North Worcestershire consistently has the lowest median response time for grade 1 incidents however it is highly probable that this is due to the other LPA's being more rural. - North Worcestershire attended the largest percentage of grade 1's within the target (82.6%) followed by South Worcestershire (79.8%) in June 2022. - Median response times for grade 1's has remained consistent across the LPA's. - Median response times for grade 2 and 3 are less consistent.